martinjrrr/Linux.dots/README.md

 `ls -l -a` using the -a flag all files including hidden files will be shown

-`ls -l -A` using the -a flag almost all files will be shown, omitting . and .. entries from your list, resulting in an overall cleaner interface
+`ls -l -A` using the -a flag almost all files will be shown, omitting . and .. entries from your list, resulting in an overall more legible window

 _____________________________________________________________________________________